helena-project/beetle/README.md

 ## Python controller
 In ```controller``` subdirectory.
 Needed to run with the controller enabled.

-## Certs
+## Certs directory
-Scripts to generate self-signed certificates for Beetle.
+Basic scripts to generate self-signed certificates for Beetle.

 # License
 Copyright 2016 James Hong, Amit Levy